 When one thinks of Leonardo Da Vinci’s religious works, several brilliant works of art immediately come to mind.
 The intense devoutness of the ceiling at Sala delle Asse and the tragedy in the Last Supper are absolutely breathtaking.
 Some people would include the Mona Lisa on this list, some would not.

+Is Mona Lisa Religious?
+There is no definitive answer to the question of whether the Mona Lisa is religious.
 While some art historians attach a religious significance to the Mona Lisa, others believe its focus on wealth was much more relevant to its themes.
-There’s no clear answer, and there’s little in Da Vinci’s life to suggest that he was deeply religious.
+There’s little in Da Vinci’s life to suggest that he was deeply religious.

 We know who the Mona Lisa was now, but that does not offer much further evidence in either direction.
 In this blog, we’ll go over the various interpretations of the Mona Lisa as well as talk a little about its history in hopes of providing some satisfying conclusion.